keikai/doc/dev-ref/Upgrade_Notes.md

 title: Upgrade Notes
 ---

+# Upgrade to 7
+Keikai 7.0 replaces the Apache POI-based engine with the native Keikai Rust core engine.
+Most applications need no code changes; the ones that do are custom formula functions, direct HTML/PDF exporter usage, and a few library properties.
+See [From 6 to 7](/dev-ref/From6to7) for the full upgrade guide.

 # Upgrade to 6
 Keikai 6 has several incompatible changes.
 Here, we list those noticeable changes that you need to do when upgrading from the previous versions: